4 Frequently Asked Questions About ACL Repair Surgery

 Schedule an ACL Surgery Consultation in Kirkland, WA

-For answers to additional questions, or to speak with a sports medicine specialist about your ACL injury and whether or not you may be well suited for an ACL surgery, please contact Dr. Robin Fuchs, at (425) 823-4000 today to schedule an appointment.
+For answers to additional questions, contact sports medicine specialist Dr. Robin Fuchs about your ACL injury and whether or not you may be well suited for an ACL surgery.
+To schedule an ACL consultation at our orthopedic clinic in Kirkland, please contact Dr. Robin Fuchs, at (425) 823-4000 or request an appointment through our secure online form.